JMMP-Group/CO_AMM15/scripts/PROCESS_GEBCO_EMOD_2020/README_PROCESS_BATHY.md

 Note this needs documentation final processing:

 - Cut it down to the actual AMM15 domain
-- Option to enforce the bathymetry is match at the outer perimieter for x points
+- Option to enforce the bathymetry is match at the outer perimeter for x points
 - Dealing with the Baltic
   - Need to use Rmax = 0.1 in the Baltic region
   - Need to exactly match the Baltic bdy itself for Nicos boundary

-Turns out the best bathy actully does not include the Shapiro filter but we include the above in case it is useful in the future with diffrent vertical coordinate systems
+Turns out the best bathy actually does not include the Shapiro filter but we include the above in case it is useful in the future with different vertical coordinate systems

 ## Cut out domain to Exact extent of AMM15 and optionally make outer 4 points of bdy equal to the outer rim

 The idea of extending the domain beyond the AMM15 domain extents was to allow for the Shapiro Smoother.
-This smoother actual maeks for worse tides but the methodologyu i s archived here in case of future need.
+This smoother actual makes for worse tides but the methodology i s archived here in case of future need.

 To go back from an extended grid to the actual AMM15 grid for the merge G-E-G data we can use the script:

 ```
 Cut_and_copy_bdy_perimeter.py
 ```

-which requries the input file to be modified e.g.
+which requires the input file to be modified e.g.

 ```
 CORRECTED_EXPANDED_MERGE_GEBCO_DEEP_TO_200-100_EMODNET_TO_10-5_GEBCO_TO_COAST_amm15.bathydepth.co7.cs3x.cs20.nc